docQodly/docs/docs/language/basics/lang-control-flow.md

     :(Boolean_Expression)
        statement(s)
- end case
+ end
 ```

-As with the `if...else...end if` structure, the `case of...else...end case` structure also lets your code choose between alternative actions.
-Unlike the `if...else...end if` structure, the `case of...else...end case` structure can test a reasonable unlimited number of Boolean expressions and take action depending on which one is TRUE.
+As with the `if...else...end` structure, the `switch...else...end` structure also lets your code choose between alternative actions.
+Unlike the `if...else...end` structure, the `switch...else...end` structure can test a reasonable unlimited number of Boolean expressions and take action depending on which one is true.

 Each Boolean expression is prefaced by a colon (`:`).
 This combination of the colon and the Boolean expression is called a case.
 For example, the following line is a case: